A typical session

 PROGRESS

-If the horse is safe to ride we usually progress in one or two sessions to under-saddle training.
+If the horse is safe to ride we usually progress in two to four sessions to under-saddle training.
 Having pre-trained all of the basic responses in hand, we now train all of them under-saddle.
-As the horse has already learned the correct basic responses in-hand, the horse will easily offer the correct responses under-saddle.
+As the horse has already learned the correct basic responses in-hand, the horse will more easily offer the correct responses under-saddle.
 In addition, some of his issues will already be resolved from the in-hand training which makes under-saddle training safer.
 Another benefit of in-hand training is that the handler starts to become aware of what the horse is actually doing with his legs (was that Go or Turn?), and they also become much more accurate at applying and releasing pressure at the correct moment for optimum training.

 When all the basic responses are retrained in walk, we proceed to train them in trot and then canter.
 By this time it is likely that all of your horse's problem behaviour issues will be resolved, and you will have the bonus that his way of going is vastly improved, even if you weren’t focused on these things!
 Quite simply; retraining the basic responses resolves nearly all problem behaviour in horses.